The Presa Canario: A Formidable Guardian with a Rich History

 What is a Presa Canario Known For?

 Presa Canarios are known for their exceptional guarding instincts and protective nature.
 They are fiercely loyal to their families and will go to great lengths to protect them.
-This breed is also recognized for its intelligence, courage, and adaptability, making it a versatile working and family dog.
+This breed is also recognised for its intelligence, courage, and adaptability, making it a versatile working and family dog.

 Is a Cane Corso the Same as a Presa Canario?